realmorg/realm/apps/web/src/pages/docs/learn/events.md

 description: Learn how to listen events and communicate between elements using events.
 ---

-In Realm, there are three fundamental events that play a crucial role:
+In the realm of Realm, there exist three fundamental events, each playing a pivotal role:

-1. Custom Element Mounting: This event occurs when a custom element is fully loaded and ready to be used.
-It signifies that the element has been successfully created and initialized, making it available for interaction and manipulation.
+1. **Custom Element Mounting:** This event unfurls its banner when a custom element stands fully formed, ready to engage.
+It signals the birth of an element, confirming its initiation into the world of interactions and manipulations.

-2. Attribute and State Changes: This event is triggered whenever there are modifications to the attributes or states of a custom element.
-When attributes or states are updated, this event allows you to capture and respond to the changes, enabling dynamic behavior and reactivity within your custom elements.
+2. **Attribute and State Changes:** This event takes the stage whenever attributes or states undergo transformations within a custom element.
+As attributes or states metamorphose, this event stands sentinel, prepared to capture and respond to these changes, ushering in dynamic behaviors and reactivity within your custom creations.

-3. Custom Events: These events come into play when a `<send-event>` action is triggered.
-You can define custom events and associate them with specific actions or behaviors.
-When the `<send-event>` action is invoked, the corresponding custom event is triggered, allowing you to execute specific logic or communicate with other elements.
+3. **Custom Events:** These events come alive when the curtains rise for a `<send-event>` action.
+Custom events are scripts written for specific actions or behaviors, akin to bespoke performances in a grand theater.
+When the `<send-event>` action takes its cue, the corresponding custom event takes the spotlight, enabling you to execute precise logic or engage in dialogues with other elements.

-Understanding these three basic events is crucial for developing interactive and responsive custom business logic in Realm.
-In this tutorial, we will learn how to listen to these events and communicate between elements using events.
+Understanding these three fundamental events forms the cornerstone of crafting interactive and responsive custom business logic within the Realm.
+In this tutorial, we shall unravel the art of listening to these events and establishing communication channels between elements, orchestrating a symphony of interactivity.

-## How to listen to events?
+## How to Listen to Events?

-In our previous tutorial on <anchor-link href="/docs/learn/flow">Element Flow</anchor-link>, we explored two essential flows that are closely related to events.
-We learned about `<trigger-event>`, that you are already familiar with, which allows us to initiate or trigger specific actions within an element.
-Now, we're diving into the topic of `<listen-event>`.
+In our previous tutorial on <anchor-link href="/docs/learn/flow">Element Flow</anchor-link>, we embarked on a journey exploring two vital flows intimately entwined with events.
+You've already encountered `<trigger-event>`, which serves as your trusty companion in initiating or sparking specific actions within an element.
+Now, our voyage delves deeper into the realm of `<listen-event>`.

-The `<listen-event>` element's flow is all about listening and responding to events that are triggered by `<send-event>` action.
-With `<listen-event>`, you can define specific events to listen for, and when those events occur, you can execute corresponding actions or behaviors within your element.
-It enables effective communication and coordination between different elements, allowing them to interact and respond to events triggered by one another.
+The flow of `<listen-event>` revolves around the fine art of attentive listening and swift responses to events triggered by the enchanting `<send-event>` action.
+With `<listen-event>`, you wield the power to specify the events you wish to heed, and as these events unfold, you conduct an orchestra of actions and behaviors within your element.
+This flow seamlessly enables communication and coordination between various elements, ushering in a world where elements interact and react to each other's cues.

 ```html
 <custom-element name="your-element">